 So, for three months at least, we have pretty, organized closets!
-I’m going to try to keep these organization ideas in the new home.
-We’ll have a lot more space, but the general ideas are solid and should help us stay organized no matter where we go.
-In the meantime, we’re enjoying our small spaces and maximizing what we can.
+I'm going to try to keep these organization ideas in our new home.
+We'll have a lot more space, but the general ideas are solid and should help us stay organized no matter where we go.
+In the meantime, we're enjoying our small spaces and maximizing what we can.

 So, fellow small closet owners – what are your tips and tricks?
 Leave them in the comments below!

 yippee, good for you! thanks for sharing on craft schooling Sunday!